Day of the Dead

 November 1st

 This Mexican tradition includes a visit to the cemeteries where the remains rest and setting altars with food, candles, incense, photographs, and flowers to remember them.
-Only during these days every year, the souls of our beloved ones can come back to Earth to be close to their relatives.
+Only during these days every year, can the souls of our loved ones come back to Earth to be close to their relatives.

 What can we find on an altar during the Day of the Dead?